vanalmsick/health_competition/README.md

 1. Login to your Strava account [strava.com/login](https://www.strava.com/login)
 2. Profile picture -> Settings
 3. "My API Application"
-4. Test the competition (only works with your own Strava account)
+4. Test the workout challenge (only works with your own Strava account)
-5. If you like the competition, apply to the [Strava developer program](https://share.hsforms.com/1VXSwPUYqSH6IxK0y51FjHwcnkd8) here to also allow other users to link their Strava
+5. If you like the workout challenge, apply to the [Strava developer program](https://share.hsforms.com/1VXSwPUYqSH6IxK0y51FjHwcnkd8) here to also allow other users to link their Strava

 ## Do you want to help / contribute?
 ### Code Overview / Structure